R

 In many parts of the Eastern United States, the arrival of ruby-throated hummingbirds signifies that spring has finally arrived.
 These birds migrate about 2,100 miles twice a year.
 To attract them, fill your feeders and plant the right flowers as nectar, which is the preferred food of hummingbirds.
 While you may see them flocking near a food source, they have a solitary behavior.

-• Ruby-throated Hummingbirds can see into the ultraviolet light spectrum that humans cannot see.
+• Ruby-throated Hummingbirds can see ultraviolet light that humans cannot.

 • Ruby-throated hummingbirds prefer nectar from orange and red flowers.